DanielFrulane/Telemetry-With-Arduino-And-CAN-Protocol/README.md

 - Accessible to mount;
 - Easy to learn.

 The system should be able to use Local Processing Units as to collect raw data and send processed data from any generic type of sensor, be controlled by a Central Processing Unit (which would communicate with the cloud), without restrictions as to the type of data of the sensor.
 It should be capable to use this data, intermediated by Actuator Units, as to execute any desired application of it.
 An Automation Unit would be able to change state of the system that gave control over the Actuators either by user's direct control or directly by the values of the processed data.
-Criptograpy of the data would be supported.
+Cryptograpy of the data would be supported.

 ### Solution
 In order to create the system, a series of "template" codes were made to serve as a skeleton for implementing individual units.
 That is, they form the basis for the continuous development of specific components in the project and are designed in a generalistic manner.
 The idea would be to just copy these templates and modify minimal aspects of it in order to implement their basic functionalities with the desired application.
 The files here presented contains the code templates for the Central Unit, Local Processing Unit, Automation Unit and Actuators.
 I chose to use the Arduino microcontroller as the basic component for such functionalities (more specifically, the Arduino Nano, which is smaller), and the CAN (Controller Area Network) communication protocol to connect all individual modules.
 The Central Processing Unit template was created using a Beaglebone Black microcomputer.